 The Danish R/V DANA is chartered for the surveys in the Kattegat and Skagerrak.
+Since 2011, Sweden has used the Danish vessel R/V DANA in the IBTS surveys and a cooperation agreement between Sweden and Denmark has been established were all the practical details (price, payment, staff etc.) for smooth cooperation are described.
+Agreement for 2018 and 2019 is under development and will be signed before 1st January 2018.
 Participating Member states in the surveys are: Sweden, Denmark, Germany, England, Scotland.
 The IBTS survey is coordinated by the International Bottom Trawl Survey Working Group (IBTSWG) and the data are uploaded to the international ICES database DATRAS.
 Data on marine litter is reported to the ICES marine litter database.